Arthur P. Graham Funeral Home Coronavirus Statement

 Honoring and remembering a life are what we are all about.
 The health and safety of the families we serve are first and foremost in our minds during this time.

 Like many of you, we have been closely following the spread of coronavirus (COVID-19).
 Following guidelines from the Centers for Disease Control (CDC) and the National Funeral Directors Association (NFDA), we are taking proactive measures to help prevent spread of potential illness, and keep our facilities safe and ready to serve you and your families:

-Effective December 26, 2020; in compliance with the Governor's executive order #59 dated December 22, 2020; our facility is limited to 25 persons.
+Effective March 1, 2021; in compliance with the Governor's executive order, our facility is limited to 26 persons.
 Outdoor gatherings (including cemeteries) are limited to 25 persons.

 Our staff will make environmental cleaning procedures top priority.
 Every hour, all door handles, knobs, faucets, toilets, and any other “high touch” surfaces will be diligently cleaned with a commercial grade disinfectant agent.

 Hand Sanitizer, tissues, hand soap and warm water will be available.

 Our staff will monitor the number of individuals congregating in our rooms.
 If this number becomes excessive, we will kindly ask that conversations be moved and continued in another area.